-• The internal evaluation of the internship shall be done through continuous assessment by a committee internally constituted by the Department Council (with 2 or 3 members) where the student has enrolled for the UG program.
+• The internal evaluation of Internship shall be done through continuous assessment by a committee internally constituted by the Department Council (with 2 or three members) where the student has enrolled for the UG program.

-The credits and marks for the internship will be awarded only at the end of semester 6.

-The scheme of external evaluation will be mainly based on the submitted logbook.
-In the absence of an internship logbook, no external examination will be carried out, and the student will be considered absent.
+- The credits and marks for the Internship will be awarded only at the end of semester 6. - The scheme of external evaluation will be mainly based on the submitted Logbook.
+In the absence of an Internship Logbook, no external examination will be carried out and the student will be considered as absent.